 Deuba, Fiji – Moving into the unknown

-Now I had a headache and a room of too much stuff to madly pack.
+Now I had a headache and a room of too much stuff to madly pack before the next stage of our family travel.
 We head down to breakfast, and I make enough sandwiches for 2 days.
 Juice and milk in flasks, and grab some fruit.
 We barely make packing up in time, and I down a strong coffee.

-Fortunately one of the Fiji staff has given me the low-down that the coach driver would not help us with our luggage, box, and bags; 5 in total due to the stuff we have to give away later; but a mini-van in a different location is the best, and the driver will take us to the door of our accommodation.
+Fortunately one of the Fiji staff has given me the low-down that the coach driver would not help us with our luggage, box, and bags; 5 in total due to the stuff we have to give away later; but a mini-van in a different location is the best, and the driver will take us to the door of our accommodation in Deuba.

 At more than double the price, we have to pay for a seat for the luggage, as I refuse to have it on the roof in case it flies off.
 I swing a deal and get $10FJ off.